-The victim may also seek damages for injuries that occurred as a result of scarring, such as pain and suffering or emotional distress.
+The victim may also seek damages for the harm that occurred as a result of their scarring, such as pain and suffering or emotional distress.
 Furthermore, if the disfigurement affected the victim’s ability to work, he or she may be able to collect long-term damages for lost wages.

 Discuss Your Scarring and Disfigurement Case With Bethune Law Firm